jobs.ac.uk - Great jobs for bright people

 Smart research

-Make sure that you do not narrow your focus too much.
+• Make sure that you do not narrow your focus too much.
 Higher education professionals often end up developing a tunnel vision because they only want to work in a particular role within a particular university.
-If you are applying to work for one of the Russel Groups universities, the competition could be fierce and you could end up spending years hoping for new openings and being hired.
+It is best not to put all your eggs in one basket.

 Develop interests